 Tin-glazed earthenware (delft)

 Tall cylindrical bottle with strong shoulder and small cylindrical neck.
-Bluish tin glaze decorated in blue with typical cherub cartouche and inscribed "OX SCILLIT"; a 4 on the bottom.
+Bluish tin glaze decorated in blue with typical cherub cartouche and inscribed "S DE RHAMNO"; a 4 on bottom.
+Base glazed.

 Provenance:Capt.
 Theodore E. Waterbury

 perhaps Mrs. Bessie Morgan (Elizabeth Wetmore Hunter) and the Newport Historical Society

 Inscription(s):"S DE RHAMNO" on the face; a 4 on the base.